AntoniusGolly/cmgo/README.md

 ## Installation

-[Get](https://cran.r-project.org/), install and open R (2 min.) and run the following code in the R console:
+[Get](https://cran.r-project.org/), install and open R and run the following code in the R console:

 ```R